 Course Design Institute (CDI): An annual opportunity to learn about course design and apply these methods to (re)developing new or existing courses

-The CDI is a 7-week course offered during the summer months (June-July) and is specifically designed for participants with little to no experience designing courses.
-During the CDI participants will engage in:
+The CDI is a 7-week course offered during the summer months (July-September) and is designed to be inclusive for participants with little to no experience designing courses.
+During the CDI, participants will engage in:

 Throughout the course participants will meet virtually for 1.5 hours per week and outside of class times, participants should anticipate completing 4-6 hours of independent instructional activities per week.
 Course materials and activities will be accessed via Canvas and virtual sessions will be held on Zoom.